-CBO/WUAs should establish a Procurement Subcommittee responsible for procurement in their group.
+CBO/WUAs/ Community Groups should establish a Procurement Subcommittee responsible for procurement in their group.
 The composition of the sub committee is one(1) management committee member, and two (2) ordinary members.

-This committee will work closely with the technical department be involved with:
+This committee will be involved with:

 - i.
 Preparing a procurement plan and updating it regularly; - ii.
 Preparing technical specifications and terms of references (often very simple) for goods, works and services respectively; - iii.
 Opening of bids - iv.
 Keeping procurement records in proper order. - v.
 Taking on charge of goods, works and services procured - vi.
 Issuing of goods